-Below the Bay of Naples, the peninsula between Sorrento and Amalfi is one of the most spectacularly beautiful coastlines in the world.
+Below the Bay of Naples, the Amalfi Coast peninsula between Sorrento and Amalfi is one of the most spectacularly beautiful coastlines in the world.
 With steep limestone cliffs and impossibly clear waters, Capri is an eternal favourite; the Emperor Tiberius built his villa here.
 It is easy to see why people return time and time again to this island of scented meadows and coastal paths fringed with pink oleander.
 The volcanic island of Ischia boasts a semi-tropical vegetation, terraces of vines, tempting black sand beaches and thermal pools.
 There's also evocative Ischia-Porto with its Aragonese castle.

 Read more▼